Article published on the 1st of March, 2023.

 3.1.1.
 Configuration

-In this example we will use step execution rules to ensure that users creating a new project provide a budget justification if the budget exceeds a certain value.
+In this example we will use a "Before execution" rule to ensure that users creating a new project provide a budget justification if the budget exceeds a certain value.

 Note that these steps will be titled "Project information", "Budget justification", and "Create project" in the process.